 What they don’t tell you about mothering is how often you get it wrong.

 I went on to nurture, with varying degrees of success, a collection of teeny-weeny toads; a terrier, a sheepdog, and a Newfoundland; several much-too-expensive orchids of obscure varieties, and three human beings.
-The toads were the pickiest eaters, the orchids most given to fungus, and the human beings 28 MILWAUKEE MAGAZINE MAY 2016 by far the most intriguing.
+The toads were the pickiest eaters, the orchids most given to fungus, and the human beings by far the most intriguing.
 When I was trying to teach them something, suddenly I learned something, instead.
 Despite having won debating trophies, I lost every argument I ever had with a 6-year-old — those creatures are born defense attorneys.
 It is not possible to make a 15-yearold happy on a family vacation — I have tried and failed, three times over.
 There is no scientifically accurate answer to most questions that begin with “Why?”
 And despite all my naive promises to myself, I lied about Santa, the Easter Bunny, the Tooth Fairy, the way democracy works, and the specific details of how I behaved in college.

 As the mother, I could run things just the way I wanted to when I was 12.
 I could declare the living room a gymnasium, pronounce chocolate an acceptable food group, and attempt to raise Democrats.
 I could set achievement standards at accessible levels — please, no chainsaw murderers — and force my progeny to memorize Dorothy Parker quotes.